 5. What are the banking options in Hong Kong and bank contact details?

 Many financial or banking institutions have operations in Hong Kong.
 Out of the 100 major banks, 70 of them have business activities in Hong Kong.
-I have listed out some banks as follows.
+I have listed out some popular bank account opening options below.

 - Bank of China